intrahealth/client-registry/docs/dev/ansible.md

 This means that new server and client certificates need to be generated with the IP address or domain for clients to access the client registry if it is not running on localhost.

+Make a note of your IP or domain for which you need to create a server cert.
 Run the following to create a new server cert/key pair.
 It will ask for a pass phrase (which is required in production) but -nodes option squashes that.
 ```
 openssl req -x509 -newkey rsa:4096 -keyout server_key.pem -out server_cert.pem -days 365 -subj "/CN=172.16.168.165" -nodes
 ```